Assessment Of Prior Learning (APL)

 College-Level Examination Program Tests

 A maximum of 15 semester-hour credits of CLEP credit can be applied to a student’s academic record.
-Please refer to the Goddard College CLEP policy in the Undergraduate Student Handbook for further information regarding CLEP credit.
+Please refer to the Goddard College CLEP policy in the Student Handbook for further information regarding CLEP credit.

 Undergraduate students and their faculty advisors review their work continuously throughout a semester, and evaluate that work at the end of each semester in the form of program- and level-specific narrative evaluations.

 In addition there are two formal reviews of the student’s overall progress toward meeting degree requirements, during which the student submits a portfolio documenting the degree to which they have addressed undergraduate degree requirements.
-Portfolios are reviewed by Progress Review Groups (PRGs) made up of members of the undergraduate faculty.
+Portfolios are reviewed by Portfolio Review Groups (PRGs) made up of members of the undergraduate faculty.

 A full-time undergraduate student earns 15 semester hours of credit for each satisfactorily completed semester.
 No partial credit is granted if the semester is judged to have not been satisfactorily completed.
 Less than full-time study options earn the credit associated with the option.